bagit-profiles/bagit-profiles-specification/Proposed-v2.0-Changes.md

-# APTrust Proposed BagIt Profile Changes
+# Proposed BagIt Profile Changes for v2.0

-APTrust has been using a modified version of BagIt profiles as part of its open source [DART](https://github.com/APTrust/dart) software.
-Among other things, DART can both build and validate bags according to a BagIt profile.

-As part of its test suite, DART includes profiles from APTrust and the now defunct DPN.
-Each of these profiles includes a custom tag file with a number of required tags.
+This document proposes some breaking changes to the BagIt Profiles specification.

-The existing BagIt profiles in this repository cannot describe valid APTrust and DPN bags because APTrust requires a tag file called aptrust-info.txt, which must contain a specific set of tags, and DPN required a file called dpn-tags/dpn-info.txt whose tags also had to comply with a defined set of requirements.
+The current BagIt Profiles spec only defines tags within the bag-info.txt file.
+It cannot describe valid APTrust bags because APTrust requires a tag file called aptrust-info.txt, which must contain a specific set of tags, each of which has defined constraints.
+Other organizations in the past, such as DPN, also required a defined set of tags outside of bag-info.txt, and future organizations will likely do the same.

-APTrust proposes changes to BagIt profiles to achieve the following goals:
+APTrust proposes changes to BagIt Profiles to achieve the following goals:

 1. Allow profiles to descibe tags outside the bag-info.txt file.

+2. Simplify the work of software that creates and validates bags by collecting all tag requirements in a single list within the profile.

-2. Allow profiles to tell users (optionally through bagging software user GUIs) what information is expected in tag values.
+3. Allow profiles to tell users (optionally through bagging software user GUIs) what information is expected in tag values.

-3. Allow profiles to specify a set of valid manifests and tag manifests without prescribing which manifest algorithms must be used.
+4. Allow profiles to specify a set of valid manifests and tag manifests without prescribing which manifest algorithms must be used.

-4. Allow profiles to specify whether serialized bags must expand into a directory that matches the name of the serialized bag.
+5. Allow profiles to specify whether serialized bags must expand into a directory that matches the name of the serialized bag.

 ## Limitations of Tag Definitions in BagIt-Profiles v1.2.0